 Foundational to a team approach to membership is ensuring everyone on staff has a solid understanding of the association’s value proposition and key member offerings.
 As a leader, you can’t assume that everyone on the team is well versed in this and able to represent the association well to members and prospects.
 Everyone – from the executive director to the receptionist to the accounting department – should be able to easily explain the value of membership in your organization.
 Having such an understanding benefits both the organization and the staff members.
 If they can connect the dots to understand WHY their job is important in the bigger picture, it adds meaning and pride to their work.
 When the receptionist can enthusiastically answer membership inquiries without having to transfer calls to the membership director, the caller gets immediate information and a warm welcome.

 Marketing and communications are important to a membership program.
-In many organizations however, the membership director or department can be found managing new member campaigns, renewal communications, member engagement efforts, etc. on their own.
-Close collaboration with the marketing/communications staff can help improve messaging, ensure consistent branding, and infuse a membership perspective in all the association’s communications.
+In many organizations, however, the membership director or department can be found managing new member campaigns, renewal communications, member engagement efforts, etc. on their own.
+Close collaboration with the marketing/communications staff can help improve messaging, ensure consistent branding, and infuse a member perspective in all the association’s communications.